5368.0.55.024 - International Merchandise Trade, Preliminary, Australia, Jun 2020

 |Page tools: Print Page Print All RSS Search this Product|

-The value of imports and exports of goods both declined in May 2020, according to the latest Australian Bureau of Statistics (ABS) preliminary international trade in goods figures.
+The total value of exports and imports of goods both increased in June 2020 following declines in May and April 2020, according to the latest Australian Bureau of Statistics (ABS) preliminary international trade in goods figures.

 This publication forms part of the suite of products made available by the ABS to help the community and governments understand the impact of, and economic responses to the coronavirus, COVID-19.